heidihendry/camelot/README.md

 ### Bulk Import default mapping column

+By using the Default Column Names in a CSV for a Bulk Import, Camelot will automatically establish the mapping to the correct field.

 | Field | Default Column Name |
 | :---- | :------------------ |
 | camera-make | Make |